logo

 Treatment That Addresses the Whole Person

 Our Intensive Outpatient Programs (IOPs) are designed to help women recover from addiction while addressing the underlying mental health concerns that often accompany it.
 Many women who struggle with substance use also face anxiety, depression, PTSD, or unresolved trauma.
-Treating these issues together, rather than separately, increases the likelihood of long-term recovery.
+Treating these issues together, rather than separately, increases the likelihood of long-term and lasting recovery.

 For those with co-occurring mental health and substance use disorders, our Adult Mental Health IOP offers a co-ed, trauma-informed setting that promotes healing, self-awareness, and relapse prevention.
-Each program combines evidence-based therapies such as Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT) to help clients understand the connection between emotions, behaviors, and triggers.
+Each program combines evidence-based therapies such as Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT) to help our clients understand the connection between emotions, behaviors, and triggers.

 There Is Hope and Help